See the Moments: Ringo Starr at the Sunset Marquis

 As fans entered—some as young as 8 and others as old as 80—the cacophony of their common energy was palpable: pure joy and excitement.
 Art by a Beatle, no matter the medium, simply never gets old.

-As the legendary album Abbey Road played in the background, attendees at the reception enjoyed photos of The Beatles throughout their career, shot by Starr and other notable photographers.
+As the legendary album, Abbey Road, played in the background, attendees at the reception enjoyed photos of The Beatles throughout their career, shot by Starr and other notable photographers.
 The images included everything from the group’s arrival at JFK airport in America to outtakes from the Sgt.
 Pepper album cover shoot.
-In addition, a small selection of Starr’s limited edition signed graphics were also on display and are available for purchase exclusively through Morrison Hotel Gallery.
+In addition, a small selection of Starr’s limited edition signed graphics were also on display and are available for purchase exclusively through MHG.

 Watching fellow fans respond to the images was nearly as fun as seeing the images themselves.
 Reactions ranged from gasps and squeals to quiet reverence at the sight of their rock ’n’ roll heroes.

-Morrison Hotel Gallery co-owner Timothy White reflected on what it means to have an icon like Starr presenting in the Sunset Marquis space: “This is what Morrison Hotel Gallery is all about—it’s truly about the musical journey on all levels: visually and viscerally.”
+MHG co-owner, Timothy White, reflected on what it means to have an icon like Starr presenting in the Sunset Marquis space, “This is what Morrison Hotel Gallery is all about—it’s truly about the musical journey on all levels; visually and viscerally.”
 He went on to remark that no one else can deliver what Starr brings from a comprehensive artistic perspective, which captures the essence of the offerings MHG is famous for bringing to its customers.

 For those who were unable to attend the opening reception, the exhibit will remain on display in the coming days.

 Instead of writing a traditional memoir, Starr decided to share over 500 of his photographs accompanied by his own narratives.
 With his trademark wit and tell-it-like-it-is delivery, the stories inspire smiles with each turn of the page.